 Customer data needs to be used across many departments.
 Some examples include Product’s desire to analyze customer data so that more customer-centric products can be made.
 QA needs data that mimics customer data realistically to help test applications and ensure that all edge cases are covered.
 Data, BI, and Analytics need to analyze the data to make findings that assist management in making strategic decisions.
 You know what I mean, though; the demand for data internally is significant.

 This is where synthetic data has really helped our clients.
-They were able to decrease their time to data dramatically through our MOSTLY GENERATE platform.
+They were able to decrease their time to data dramatically through our MOSTLY AI synthetic data platform.
 Synthetic data sandboxes can even speed up traditionally cumbersome processes, such as POC evaluations in which potentially sensitive data needs to be shared with third parties.
 Once synthesized, Data Governance was satisfied that the data adhered to data privacy legislation and cleared the data for use.
 This meant that projects weren’t stalled or losing momentum.

 #3 “I’m trying to scale AI, but don’t have the right data”